Descanonge/neba/docs/source/configuration.rst

 :class:`Application<.application.ApplicationBase>`.
 As a subclass of :class:`~.Section`, it can hold directly all your parameters, or nested subsections.
-It will also be responsible for gathering the parameters from configuration files and the command line and some more.
+It will also be responsible for gathering the parameters from configuration files and the command line, and more.

 Here is a rather simple example::